ShaunWard/Milestone-Project-Two/README.md

 ### Deployment

-The game has been deployed to [github pages](https://shaunward.github.io/Milestone-Project-Two/)
+The game has been deployed using github pages, and is available to view [here](https://shaunward.github.io/Milestone-Project-Two/)

 ### Wireframes